sky192/modal/README.md

-# Modal written in vanilla javaScript
+# Modal written in vanilla javaScript.